rcbj/apigee-jwt-aad-timeapi-proxy/README.md

 The configuration of the Azure Active Directory tenant needed to make this work is described in this [blog post](https://www.medium.com).

 ## Getting Started
-The quickest way to try out this project is to grab the API Proxy in zip form and deploy it to your own Apigee Edge Public Cloud community edition organization.
+These instructions assume a working knowledge of Apigee Edge Public Cloud.

 You can setup a free Apigee Edge Public Cloud account [here](https://enterprise.apigee.com).

-There are various restrictions put in place on this
+There are various restrictions put in place on these types of accounts.
+But, this API Proxy should be capable of working with those restrictions.

+The quickest way to try out this project is to grab the API Proxy in [zip form](https://github.com/rcbj/apigee-jwt-aad-timeapi-proxy/proxy/AD-JWT-Protected-API-Proxy.zip) and deploy it to your own Apigee Edge Public Cloud community edition organization.

+An Apigee Cache called signer-cert must be created in the environment before the API Proxy can be deployed.

+Unfortunately, it costs me money to keep an AAD tenant running that will always work with this example out of the box.
+Plus, open up some potentially undesirable security issues.
+So, it will be necessary to setup your own AAD tenant with a test user account, global administrator account, API Consumer application definition, and API Provider application definition.
+Once these are created, take note of the client_id for the API Consumer, the audience information for the API Provider, and test account username and password.

+To that end, you must update the Federation Metadata URL that is referenced in the Service Callout policy in the conditional rule called "parse + validate alg=RS256-ms".
+In the Java Callout Policy, the claim_iss and claim_aud properties must be updated to reflect your configuration.
+Save and deploy these updates.

+In the test-client directory, there is a bash shell script that simulates obtaining a JWT token from AAD and making an API call.
+Make the following updates.

 ### Prerequisites